vitaly-shalem/hangman/README.md

 - Break the project to smaller tasks and build it task by task.
 - Learn while doing, because it's the best learning.
 - Once you have a stable working version, push to *main* and tag.
-- Keep improving, but don't for get to work on a branch to keep stable version clean.
+- Keep improving, but don't forget to work on a branch to keep stable version clean.
-- Stable again, go *main* and tag.
+- Stable again, push to branch, create a pull request, review, and merge to *main*.
+- When reaching a milestone or adding improvements, ad a tag.

 ## Game logic
 - A random word is selected from the list of available words and presented to a player with undescores representing each letter.